Moro people: Current situation

-The Moro Islamic Liberation Front boycotted the original referendum formed by the Organic Act referendum and continued their armed struggle until present.
+The Moro Islamic Liberation Front boycotted the original referendum formed by the Organic Act referendum and have continued their armed struggle up to the present.
 However, it remains a partner to the peace process, with the Philippines unwilling to brand MILF as a "terrorist" group.
-Today, the Moro people had become marginalises and a minority in Mindanao, they are also disadvantaged than majority Christians in terms of employment and housing; they are also discriminated.
-Due to this, it has established escalating tensions that have contributed to the ongoing conflict between the Philippine government and the Moro people.
-In addition, there has been a large exodus of Moro peoples comprising the Tausūg, Samal, Bajau, Illanun and Maguindanao to Malaysia (Sabah) and Indonesia (North Kalimantan) since the 1970s, due to the illegal annexation of their land by the Catholic majority in certain regions, and armed Settler militias such as the Ilaga which has destroyed the trust between Mindanao Settlers and Moro communities.
-Further, Land Tenure Laws have changed the population statistics of the Bangsamoro to a significant degree and has caused the gradual displacement of the Moros from their traditional lands.
+Today, the Moro people have become a marginalised minority in Mindanao, and they experience discrimination and disadvantages compared to Christians in terms of employment and housing.
+This has resulted in the establishment of escalating tensions that have contributed to the ongoing conflict between the Philippine government and the Moro people.
+In addition, there has been a large exodus of Moro peoples comprising the Tausūg, Samal, Bajau, Illanun and Maguindanao to Malaysia (Sabah) and Indonesia (North Kalimantan) since the 1970s due to the illegal annexation of their land by the Catholic majority (in certain regions) and armed settler militias such as the Ilaga, which have destroyed the trust between Mindanao settlers and Moro communities.
+Land tenure laws have changed the population statistics of the Bangsamoro to a significant degree and have caused the Moros to be gradually displaced from their traditional lands.